This skillet dip is the best! Warm chili and cheese are layered over smooth cream cheese!

 The surrounding tender rolls make the perfect “built in” dippers!

 I think almost every city has a type of food for which it’s known.
-Philadelphia has the cheesesteak; New Orleans has the Muffaletta, Chicago is known for their deep dish pizza, Boston is known for their chowder, Louisville is famous for their Hot Brown and Cincinnati is known for its chili.
+Philadelphia has the cheesesteak; New Orleans has the Muffaletta, Chicago is known for its deep dish pizza, Boston is known for its chowder, Louisville is famous for its Hot Brown, and Cincinnati is known for its chili.
 We don’t eat just any chili, however, we eat what is known as Cincinnati Style chili.
 While the recipe may vary slightly from restaurant to restaurant, they are all fairly similar.

 Cincinnati chili is comprised of a meat sauce that is prepared with a unique blend of Mediterranean spices, tomato sauce and various condiments that make up a thinner chili base.
 This Greek influenced chili is served up in hot dogs (a coney) but most often over spaghetti, which is also what makes Cincinnati Chili stand out.
 I am a huge lover of chili.
 I regularly serve up bowls of chili Verde or Indian spiced quick chili, but plain old Cincinnati-style chili with spaghetti is my favorite!

 Skyline (our most famous Chili restaurant) dip is a party favorite around these parts.
 Frozen Skyline chili is served over cream cheese and topped with finely shredded cheddar then baked until hot and bubbly.
 I took that delicious dip a step further and added

 The soft rolls make the perfect vehicle to scoop up all that hot, delicious chili.
 The cream cheese and the cheddar cheese add creaminess and melt right into your mouth.
 I am going to warn you about the addictive nature of this dip, one bite will NOT be enough!

 Serve this delicious dip recipe with our Chicago Style Hot Dog for a tasty lunch or meal.